 Section 1.
 Meetings of this chapter shall be monthly or bimonthly; no more than one meeting to conduct chapter business and the second to meet with service teams.

-ARTICLE VIII: ACTIVITIES
+ARTICLE VIII: ANNUAL ACTIVITIES and CLUB EXPECTATIONS

 Section 1.
 The chapter shall conduct at least one major project during each school year, in addition to communicating opportunities for more service projects in which members can participate.

 Section 2.
 All members shall regularly participate in these projects.

 Section 3.
 These projects shall have the following characteristics: fulfill a need within the school or community, have the support of the administration and the faculty, be appropriate and educationally defensible, and be well-planned, organized, and executed.